Bambu-Research-Group/RFID-Tag-Guide/README.md

 |  9  | 15  | A-Keys Sector 9 (6 bytes), Permission  Sector 9 (4 bytes), B-Keys Sector 9 (6 bytes)   |
 | 10-15 | *  | **Unkown binary data** Maybe CRC                                                      |

+The The first part of the filament serial number seems to be the Tag UID.

 ## Compatible RFID tags -  By generation